nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 `t list` displays tasks that are stored in the task list

 ### Filtering the task list
-Filters the task list based on module, completion status, and/or link status.
+Filters the task list based on module code, completion status, and/or link status.

 Format: `t filter [m/MODULE/]* [c/COMPLETED]* [l/LINKED]*`
 * Filters the task list to show only tasks that fulfill all the stated conditions.
-* MODULE refers to the module to be filtered out.
+* `MODULE` refers to the module code to be filtered out.
-* COMPLETED should be y to filter tasks that are complete or n to filter tasks that are incomplete.
+* `COMPLETED` should be y to filter tasks that are complete or n to filter tasks that are incomplete.
-* LINKED should be y to filter tasks that are linked to an exam or n to filter tasks that are not linked to any exam.
+* `LINKED` should be y to filter tasks that are linked to an exam or n to filter tasks that are not linked to any exam.
 * At least one optional condition has to be specified, otherwise an error message will be displayed.

 Examples: